nnachefski/ocpstuff/images/README.md

 oc new-app https://github.com/nnachefski/pydemo.git -i s2i-custom-python35 --name=pydemo
 ```
 ###### # click to the terminal tab and look for the files that you added to the rhel7-custom base image
-###### # now make a change to your rhel7-custom base image and watch all the dependant apps/images get rebuilt auto-magically (via ImageChange triggers)
+##### # now make a change to your rhel7-custom base image and watch all the dependant apps/images get rebuilt auto-magically (via ImageChange triggers)

-#### # Now run through the rhel7-cuda image build howto and get started with some ML or Ether projects.
+##### # run through the rhel7-cuda image build howto and get started with some ML or Ether projects.
 ##### # https://github.com/nnachefski/ocpstuff/tree/master/images/rhel7-cuda